-In France, Article 173-VI of the French Energy Transition for Green Growth Law was the first legal obligation in the world to require investors to report on how they considered climate risks in their investment strategy and risk management.
-This legislation, which significantly influenced the European Commission in its adoption of European disclosure regulation, has led to a significant awareness among financial players in the Paris market of the crucial nature of climate issues in their investment activities.
-A report on the application of the regulation was published in June 2019 by the French Treasury and the General Commission for Sustainable Development.
+In line with its position on climate change, France has adopted regulatory obligations that go beyond the requirements of the European Union.
+When it entered into force in 2015, Article 173-VI of the French Energy Transition for Green Growth Law was the first legal obligation in the world to require investors to report on how they considered climate risks in their investment strategy and risk management.
+This legislation, which significantly influenced the European Commission in its adoption of the SFDR, has led to a significant awareness among financial players in the Paris market of the crucial nature of climate issues in their investment activities.

-In light of the adoption of the EU disclosure regulation in November 201983 (direct application in national law), the French legislator has amended the applicable law (from Article 173-VI) in order to align the scope of market participants concerned by French law with European provisions (adding credit institutions' portfolio management activities, for example) and to go further than European law in terms of reporting requirements - in particular, with regard to biodiversity issues.
-Article 29 of the French Energy-Climate Law of November 2019 amended the applicable article of the French Monetary and Financial Code (L. 533-22-1)84 accordingly.
-More specifically, its implementing decree, published on 27 May 2021, provides for mandatory substantive reporting (an improved "comply or explain") on (i) investors' biodiversity alignment strategies, with targets and a plan for continuous improvement; and (ii) the identification, measurement and management of risks arising from biodiversity loss and their integration into investors' risk management frameworks.
-In this sense, French legislation goes beyond European law, aiming for a strong commitment to biodiversity from the Paris market.85
+In light of the adoption of the SFDR in November 2019 (direct application in national law), the French legislator amended the applicable law (from Article 173-VI) in order to align the scope of market participants concerned by French law with European provisions (adding credit institutions' portfolio management activities, for example) and to go further than European law in terms of reporting requirements - in particular, with regard to biodiversity issues.

+Article 29 of the French Energy-Climate Law of November 2019 amended the applicable article of the French Monetary and Financial Code (L. 533-22-1)82 accordingly.
+Its implementing decree, published on 27 May 2021, specifies, among other things, that the reporting must include information on (i) investors' biodiversity a lignment strategies, with targets and a planfor continuous improvement; and (ii) the identification, measurement and management of risks arising from biodiversity loss and their integration into investors' risk management frameworks (Table 3).
+In particular, the decree provides for the definition of objectives for the year 2030, a long-term horizon consistent with the sustainable development objectives and the post-2020 framework.
+In this sense, French legislation goes beyond European law, aiming for a strong commitment to biodiversity from the Paris market.